-This is the green season, when the annual rains bring the bush to life.
-With plenty of water, temperatures start to warm up through August leaving the chilly mornings and evenings behind.
+Temperatures start to warm up through August leaving the chilly mornings and evenings behind.
 The weather is very pleasant - not too cool and not too warm.
 These are very interesting months in the bush, many of the trees and bushes are in flower and the grass has been grazed or trampled down, making for excellent game viewing.
 Small bush fires can occur and the smoke and dust hang in the air providing some spectacular sunsets, and wildlife photography during the early morning and evenings.